Determining Frequentist Confidence Limits Using a Directed Parameter Space Search: Gaussian processes

-Gaussian processes use the sampled data $\{\vec{\theta}_i,\like_i\}$ to predict $\like$ at the candidate point $\vec{\theta}_q$ by assuming that the function $\like(\vec{\theta})$ represents a sample drawn from a random process distributed across parameter space.
-At each point in parameter space, $\like$ is assumed to be distributed according to a normal distribution with mean $\bar{\like}$ and variance dictated by the covariance function $C_{ij}(\vec{\theta}_i,\vec{\theta}_j)$. $C_{ii}$ is the intrisic variance in the value of $\like$ at a single point $\vec{\theta}_i$. $C_{ij}$ encodes how variations in $\like$ at one point in parameter space affect variations in $\like$ at other points in parameter space.
-Rasmussen and Williams (2006) treat the special case $\bar{\like}=0$ and finds (see their equations 2.19, 2.25 and 2.26)
+Gaussian processes use the sampled data $\{\vec{\theta}^{(i)},\chi^{2,(i)}\}$, where $i$ indexes over all of the sampled points, to predict $\mu=\chi^{2,(q)}$ at the unknown point $\vec{\theta}^{(q)}$ by assuming that the function $\vec{\theta}\rightarrow\chi^2$ represents a sample drawn from a random process distributed across parameter space.
+At each point in parameter space, $\chi^2$ is assumed to be distributed according to a normal distribution with mean $\bar{\chi}^2$ and variance dictated by the ``covariogram'' $C_{ij}(\vec{\theta}^{(i)},\vec{\theta}^{(j)})$.
+If we have $N_g$ measurements of $\chi^2$ (recall from steps (2\~A-3\~A) above that, for each point where we must predict the value of $\chi^2$, we are only using the $N_g$ nearest neighbor sampling points as data), then we assume they are distributed according to

+$C_{ij}$ is a function assumed by the user encoding how variations in $\chi^2$ at one point in parameter space affect variations in $\chi^2$ at other points in parameter space. $K$ is a parameter controlling the normalization of $C_{ij}$.
+The diagonal elements $C_{ii}=1+\sigma^2_{ii}$ where $\sigma^2_{ii}$ is the intrinsic variance in the value of $\chi^2$ at a single point $\vec{\theta}^{(i)}$.
+Rasmussen and Williams (2006) treat the special case $\bar{\chi}^2=0$ and find (see their equations 2.19, 2.25 and 2.26)

 where the sums over $i$ and $j$ are sums over the sampled points in parameter space. $C_{iq}$ relates the sampled point $i$ to the candidate point $q$.
-We do not wish to assume that the mean value of $\like$ is zero everywhere.
+We do not wish to assume that the mean value of $\chi^2$ is zero everywhere.
 Therefore, we modify the equation for $\mu$ to give

-where $\bar{\like}$ is the algebraic mean of the sampled $\like_i$.
+where $\bar{\chi}^2$ is the algebraic mean of the sampled $\chi^{2,(i)}$.
 Note the similarity to a multi-dimensional Taylor series expansion with the covariance matrix playing the role of the derivatives.
 Equation (\ref{sig}) differs from equation (6) in \cite{bryan} because they used the semivariance

 in place of the covariance $C_{ij}$.
 In practice, the two assumptions result in equivalently valid $\mu$ and $\sigma$.